 The rules that entered into force in 2018, ends online discrimination on the basis of nationality or place of residence.
-This means for example that customers may not be re-routed back to a country-specific website or that they have to pay with a debit or credit card only from a certain country.
+This means for example that customers may not be re-routed back to a country-specific website.
+Also, they can’t be forced to pay with a debit or credit card only from a certain country.
 All these changes have led to more cross-border shoppers.
 So, don’t be surprised if you have to send a parcel abroad.

 Localizing your website

 So, this is something you need to think about when you try to sell cross-border in Europe.
 But another important thing to consider is trying to localize your website that you try to localize your website.
 This means that when you have an online shop in Germany and you want to sell to Belgian customers, you need to translate your website to both French and Dutch, so all Belgian customers can easily visit your website.
 You might also need to change the available payment methods, as Germans have other paying habits than Belgians.
 See our page about online payment methods in Europe for more information.

 Europe has many cultures, each with their own shopping habits and payment methods.

 In your quest to find the best ecommerce software for your online shop, you might end up having to decide: will you use open source software or closed source software, which sometimes is called proprietary software?

 Open source ecommerce software

 What’s the main difference between these two software methods?
 Well, open source means the source code is available for you to access and to modify.
 This should not only give you a safer feeling (you can literally see every code that is used to build the software), but it also gives you more freedom, as you can modify this source code.

 Closed source software or proprietary software is software that is solely owned by the person of company who developed it.
 To use the proprietary software, you often need to pay a license fee.
 In return, you will get maintenance and support.